clavinjune/clavinjune.dev/_posts/2021-02-06-lru-cache-in-go.md

 ---
 ![Photo by @mrthetrain on Unsplash](https://images.unsplash.com/photo-1580188911874-f95af62924ee?w=1920)

 Two days ago, I failed to implement the optimized LRU cache in coding interview due to panic and stopped by the interviewer.
-Yes I suck at coding interviews.
+Yes, I suck at coding interviews.
 I have implemented LRU cache before, so I know how it works and of course know how to implement it.
-But if you never heard of it I think [this explanation](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) is enough.
+But if you never heard of it, I think [this explanation](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) is enough.

 ## Brief definition